JudgeGroovyman/JudgeGroovyman.github.io/Games.md

 * [The Sysiphean Man](https://ldjam.com/events/ludum-dare/47/the-clockwork-men) this one is a masterpiece of presentation with cute pixely old guy sprite and a great time loop recording mechanic.
 I wonder if the music really fits in this compo though.
 * [Cursed Temple](https://ldjam.com/events/ludum-dare/47/cursed-temple) Looks modern like hollow knight but with a time loop mechanic.
 With a shallow difficulty curve I could play hours and hours of htis.
 I dont want it to be too hard but just a little bit hard for a long time, bosses can be hard thats ok!
 * [Loopin](https://ldjam.com/events/ludum-dare/47/loopin-a-c64-action-puzzle-game) this is an actual C64 game made in C64 studio with c64 studio source code!
 * [Afterimage](https://ldjam.com/events/ludum-dare/47/afterimage) This contains one of the coolest mechanics Ive ever heard of.
 You try to beat a simple platforming level, but to do that you will end up accidentally hitting a trap and dying, when you come back then you can double jump but when you do that the trap falls in wait for another player.
 And it keeps track of who left what trap where!
-Made in L√∂ve!
+Made in Löve!
 * [Robot Fight](https://ldjam.com/events/ludum-dare/47/robot-fight) super hard to believe this is a one man job (I have no actual doubts its just totally amazing).
 Its a whole robot programming sim with cute pixel graphics and narrators and a story and huge human characters and lore.  wow.
 Runs great in safari on the mac.
 Really cool sort of chiptune NES or TG16 music going on too.
 OMG There are even upgrades and unlockable robot technologies OMG.
 And then you get to retry every level until you beat it (perfect) , plus its not just programming like "here are your commands" but actually "here are some of your commands and they are constantly changing and you have to pick them up at the right times"  and omg its got a sense of humor: "Wow congratulations on making so far in this unrigged competition" lol  #underrated  I beat the first two and moved on but boy is it good.
 * [Repeater](https://ldjam.com/events/ludum-dare/47/repeater) my mouth is hanging open.  this is one of the coolest smoothest experiences I've had in the compo and one that most perfectly captures the theme and is super fun to play and thrilling when you figure out what to do because its so damn mysterious.
 YOu dont know why and it doesnt matter but you are filled with awe and wonder since now you dont know around what corner will be another inexplicable mystery.
 Plus the aesthetic is so appealing and its just fun to run and jump like this.  could this ever be a full game and then some.
 I imagine like metroid many different tileset environments and each level is like this whole game where it starts out seeming pretty straightforward but loops, and then you finally find an exit, but perhaps you have to go through the loop a number of times for some lighting to change and then certain other triggers happen.
 Wow I love the style here.
 Also gamepads work on this game even in html 5!  (well they are advertised to ... lets find out! yup it sure does (at least on windows))  Note: On mac this doesnt run in Safari (it doesnt finish loading - usually that means theres a compression problem and I think if you search for that you'll find several solutions).
 For feedback I'd say some tweaking to make the player more like metroid, and make the enemies knock back when hit (they just kept coming which meant you had to use a retreating strategy of sorts) Tips: use a gamepad if possible.
 Keep enemies just off the edge of the screen. first stand and shoot fast, if you dont see sparks (which indicates youre hitting something) jump and shoot.
 When going up dont try to shoot them lure them to the side and juke to the other side.
-When going up dont jump out of the hole (you‚Äôll get hit lots) without jumping as high as you can on the side to see whats up there and lure them down. keep trying and look for things to change and you‚Äôll win eventually!
-About the spoiler: My spoiler is so vague that you will have to try it several times to even see what it means but if you have figured out the core mechanic and you are stuck then this might help and you‚Äôll probably understand what I‚Äôm talking about here.
+When going up dont jump out of the hole (you’ll get hit lots) without jumping as high as you can on the side to see whats up there and lure them down. keep trying and look for things to change and you’ll win eventually!
+About the spoiler: My spoiler is so vague that you will have to try it several times to even see what it means but if you have figured out the core mechanic and you are stuck then this might help and you’ll probably understand what I’m talking about here.
 SPOILER ALERT If anyone wants a hint heres a real vague hint: right left (change) right (change), up left up, right (a bit) left (change) right and down
 * [Snaketroidvania](https://ldjam.com/events/ludum-dare/47/snaketroidvania) hey this has a timelapse too!
 Holy crap this is a 5 star game.
 Presentaiton is #1 Concept is #1 controls are #1 I love how fluid the added controls are like pushing forward to pause is perfect.
 For feedback ideally there should be a separate button to switch directions since in this case its backwards which ever way the front of your snake is going and that means theres never a button for that function theres always a calculation in the brain which is confusing.
 * [Mobius Station](https:/./ldjam.com/events/ludum-dare/47/mobius-station) It sso cool that you walk one way and it flips upside down.
 One amazing thing about Pico8 is it recognized my gamepad after it started up!
 ITs such a great concept of moving things around in advance and then speed moving things when you press the button.
 It means its kind of chill but hten thrilling.
 I love that mechanic.
 I got a really high score over 200 deliveries and had a blast and almost finished hte last one too!
 * [Electron The Electrical Engineer](https://ldjam.com/events/ludum-dare/47/electron-the-electrical-engineer) This is one of the best clearest and most innovative puzzle games Ive seen.
 Its wonderful.
 Its not too intense and its devilshly difficult - I couldnt even get past level 5!
 I'm goign to try again though.
 Wow it even remembers your progress game to game!!
 Its so good!!!
 I got to level 13 now!
 I feel like the teleporter mechanic changes the logic of the game and while it def adds difficulty it removes all of the 2d planning I was doing and makes it harder not in a comfortable logical way.
 I was just getting comfortable.
 Its not wrong but I would have preferred a mode and some legs and longevity without any teleporter and maybe the teleporter is just for hard mode levels or something.  #highjamgameexpectations  You know what else is great about this game?
 How to make the maps.
 ALl the author has to do is draw one out that works including obstacles and then erase the path and leave a few of the path pieces intact ...